aholachek/redux-usage-report/README.md

 ## How to use it

-The json view of your store will show the parts that have been not accessed at reduced opacity, as well as an esimate of the total percentage of your store that has been used so far by your app.
+The json view of your store will show the parts that have been not accessed at reduced opacity, as well as an estimate of the total percentage of your store that has been used so far by your app.

+## Set a breakpoint

-You can set a breakpoint by doing `shift + click` on any key.
+You can set a breakpoint by doing `shift + click` on any key in the json view.
 The next time the key is accessed, the debugger will stop execution.
 Feel free to reload the page, the breakpoint will persist until you remove it by holding `shift` and clicking it again.

 ![Setting a breakpoint](./images/breakpoint.gif)